RolandChristensen/developer-journal/_drafts/github-projects.md

     * Text fields
     * Iteration field
 * Once defined you can create automations to do things on field changes, via the API, or using GitHub Actions
-* Tasklists allow you to create issue hierarchies, sub-tasks, and relations between issues.
+* Tasklists allow you to create issue hierarchies, sub-tasks, and relations between issues
-    * The feature is not availabel to me that I can see, but I can create markdown check lists to simulate this.
+    * The feature is not available to me that I can see, but I can create markdown check lists to simulate this
-* Create *views* to query project and save for future use.
+* Create *views* to query project and save for future use

 # Adding Draft Issues to your project
+You can quickly add a **draft issue** to outline work and then go back later to create **issues** from your drafts.
 1. In the **Backlog** click the **+ Add item** button
-2. Start to type a name for the draft
+2. Type a name for the draft
 3. Press Enter

-# Add issues to your project
+# Add Issues to your Project
+You can add existing **issues** in a repo or create new **issues** that will appear in your repo from the project board.
 1. In the **Backlog** click the **+ Add item** button
-2. Type "#" and wait for the list of items to appear.
+2. Type "#" and wait for the list of items to appear
 3. Select the repository you are using.
-Wait for the list of work items to appear.
+Wait for the list of work items to appear
-4. You can select a work item from the list
+4. You can select a work item from the list or create a new **issue**
    * Create a new issue by clicking the **+ Create new issue** button.
-   * You can select multiple items by selecting the **Add items from {repo name} ->** button.
+   * You can select multiple items by selecting the **Add items from {repo name} ->** button

-# Add an iteration field
-Kanban does not use iterations.
-Come back to this when you practice scrum.
-Kanban expects iterative improvements to happen at their own time.
-Your team will find it's own cadence.

 # Creating a field to track priority
 The Kanban template has a priority field out-of-the-box, so you just need to select priorities on issues to see the priority swimlanes appear.

 ## Kanban Swimlane Divergence
 Kanban uses priority swimlanes to organize the most important work, from top to bottom.
-Three priorites (low, medium, high or p2, p1, p0) are the usual way to organize your work.
+Three priorities (low, medium, high or p2, p1, p0) are the usual way to organize your work.
 Medium is the default.
 High is reserved for hot-fixes and projects that have a tight deadline.
 Low is for work that is on the roadmap, but not the immediate destination.